meissadia/espnscrape/README.md

 t.first.long  # => 'Boston Celtics'
 ```
 ## Working with Navigators
 Table data is wrapped in a [Navigator] class which provides helper methods for moving through the table.
-The type of object the Navigator returns matches the format provided at EspnScrape instantiation.
+The type of object the Navigator returns matches the format provided at espnscrape instantiation.

 Note: Data converted using [Array#to_structs] or [Array#to_hashes] is not wrapped in a Navigator.